Peter A Allard School of Law

 Visit the History Project for a profile on Madame Justice Maisonville from The Advocate, 66 (2008).

-Arun is a Correctional Adjudicator with BC Corrections, Ministry of Public Safety & Solicitor General.
-Arun graduated from the Allard School of Law at UBC, with an LLB (2006) and LLM (2010), and acted as a mediator and adjudicator with the BC Employment Standards Branch, Ministry of Labour, and practiced as a lawyer in various fields, including aboriginal law, administrative law, employment law, family law, and personal injury law.
+Arun is the Director, Human Rights at the University of British Columbia.
+Arun graduated from the Allard School of Law at UBC, with an LLB (2006) and LLM (2010).
+He acted as a mediator and adjudicator with the BC Employment Standards Branch, Ministry of Labour, and practiced as a lawyer in various fields including: aboriginal law, administrative law, employment law, family law, and personal injury law.
+Prior to taking his role with UBC, Arun was a Correctional Adjudicator with BC Corrections, Ministry of Public Safety & Solicitor General.
 Arun has presented at various forums and volunteered with a variety of organizations.

 Richard is a partner at Webster Hudson & Coombe.
 His practice areas include commercial and insurance litigation, bankruptcy and insolvency, personal injury and real estate.
 He graduated from the Allard School of Law in 2000 and clerked at the Supreme Court of British Columbia.